youssefbriki1/llm-hackathon-2025/README.md

 ### Notebooks demos

-Check the following files to see some demo of the project: 2-aiengine/demo.ipynb
+Check the following files to see some demo of the project: 2-aiengine/demo.ipynb and 2-aiengine/OntoFlow/demo_.ipynb

 ### Agentic Langchain Integration

 IN PROGRESS - Would be able to bridge between the RAG and the remotemanager to run code on remote HPC system without any human intervention.

 ## Contributors
 * [Luigi Genovese](https://github.com/luigigenovese) - CEA, France